awslabs/aws-proof-build-assistant/doc/index.md

 In this section, we provide a step-by-step guide designed to help proof developers integrate AWS Proof Assistant into their project and use it for implementation of CBMC Proofs:

 ### Integrating `aquifer` into a project
-1. Integrate AWS Proof Assistant as a submodule
+1. Integrate AWS Proof Assistant as a submodule:
     1. Inside your git repository, run:
     <pre class="command"><code>git submodule add
             https://github.com/path/to/aws/proof/assistant